mikependon/SqlClient/Issue5/README.md

 Issue Link: https://github.com/dotnet/SqlClient/issues/5

 1. Open SSMS.
 2. Execute the script below.

-3. To test the issue, follow the steps below.
+3. To test the issue, follow the steps for 4 and 5.
-	For NetFramework:
+4. For NetFramework:
 	- Navigate to folder 'NetFramework'.
 	- Open the SqlClientDbTypeTimeAndDateIssue.sln
 	- Click F5.
-	For NetCore:
+4. For NetCore:
 	- Navigate to folder 'NetCore'.
 	- Open the SqlClientDbTypeTimeAndDateIssue.sln
 	- Click F5.